Nathaniel Code: Arrest

 Following the last murders, an investigative team interviewed Code at the police station.
 At the time, he was only a routine suspect because of his relations with one of the victims.
 According to the authorities, Code made an incriminating statement in the interview while also denying involvement.
 Code's fingerprints were collected and were matched to evidence found at the scene, and he was arrested.
 Following his arrest, another fingerprint sample matched a sample collected at the 1985 murders on Cedar Grove, proving his guilt in those killings beyond a reasonable doubt.
-Finally, with John Douglas' information that modus operandi was the same to Debra Ford's murder, Code fingerprints were compared, and they matched as well.
+Finally, with John Douglas' information that modus operandi was the same to Debra Ford's murder, Code's fingerprints were compared, and they matched as well.

 Following his arrest, family members and acquaintances of Code came forward with their disbelief that Code was a serial killer.
 L.C.
 Thomas, the co-worker whom Code had attacked in 1985, described Code as quick-tempered, while his wife described him as a good, caring man who would never hurt anyone and insisted on his innocence.
 In total, Code faced eight-counts of first-degree murder.
 Code denied killing anyone.

 Trial

 Code was tried only for the murders of the Chaney/Culbert family.
 The trial began in September 1990.
 According to prosecutors, Code had stalked each of his victims at night while riding on his bike.

 An acquaintance of Code, Oscar Washington, took the stand in late September and testified that he saw Code with blood on his arms between 2 a.m. and 3 a.m. on July 19, 1985.
-He also claimed that Code had told him he had gotten into a fight and had "came out on top".
+He also claimed that Code had told him he had gotten into a fight and "came out on top".
 Although on trial for four murders, the prosecution brought up the coroner, who described all of Code's murders, saying that they were all "methodical, controlling, and brutal."
 Code chose not to take the stand, but his defense presented evidence that Code could not have committed the murders, due to the fact it would take more than one person to kill four people at the same time.
 They also argued that, if he were to be found guilty, Code should not be sentenced to death due to him having several mental problems, including borderline personality disorder.

 By the end of the trial, more than 450 pieces of evidence had been presented, with 106 witnesses having taken the stand.
 The jury of five men and seven women took only one hour to find Code guilty of four first-degree murder charges.
 He was sentenced to death.